KondakovArtem/atlassian-webresource-webpack-plugin/README.md

 console.log('these styles and templates will be transformed to CSS and JS at product runtime.');
 ```

+### Legacy runtime test inclusion

+If you use the [Atlassian QUnit plugin][104] to write runtime tests, you may be writing tests half-way
+between unit tests and black-box integration tests.
+If your tests expect that certain modules exist,
+but those modules are compiled and hidden away via Webpack, those tests won't work well with
+your webpacked code.

+The preferred approach for migrating to webpack is that you refactor your runtime QUnit tests, either
+in to pure unit tests that can run at build-time (e.g., using Jest or Mocha), or
+in to pure black-box integration tests that do not need references to any modules or other
+implementation details (e.g., using Webdriver).

+If these approaches are not achievable in the short term, you can keep your legacy QUnit tests
+running by passing them to the plugin in a `__testGlobs__` configuration option.
+With a small amount of
+updates to the test files, they will continue to work long enough for you to rewrite them in a
+more proper form.
+Read the configuration section for detail.

 ## Configuring the plugin

 The Atlassian Web-Resource Webpack Plugin has a number of configuration options.